You can use the Stadia Controller to play games on Stadia, navigate menus, capture screenshots and video clips, and more.

 |Solid orange||The controller is charging.
 The status light will turn off when charging is complete.|

-Note: Stadia does not currently support headphone or headset connections via Bluetooth or USB-C port.
+Note: Stadia does not currently support headphone or headset connections via Bluetooth.

 - The 3.5mm headphone jack is located on the bottom of the Stadia Controller.
 You can plug wired headphones into the controller to listen to your game.
 The headphone jack works with headphones with or without a built-in microphone.
 If your headphones have a microphone, you can speak into it to use voice chat and Google Assistant on Stadia.